-Learn how to update your rosters with those members who are graduating this spring.
+Learn how to add new members to your chapter rosters.
 Click to view the video.

 ALPHA DELTA PHI FRATERNITY